MontFerret/montferret.github.io/content/docs/fql/operators/_index.md

 42 NOT IN [ 17, 40, 50 ]  // true
 "abc" == "abc"            // true
 "abc" == "ABC"            // false
-"foo" LIKE "f%"           // true
+"foo" LIKE "f*"           // true
+"foo"  NOT LIKE  "f*"      // false
 "foo" =~ "^f[o].$"        // true
 "foo" !~ "[a-z]+bar$"     // true
 {{</ code >}}

 The ``LIKE`` operator checks whether its left operand matches the pattern specified in its right operand.
-The pattern can consist of regular characters and wildcards.
-The supported wildcards are _ to match a single arbitrary character, and % to match any number of arbitrary characters.
-Literal % and _ need to be escaped with a backslash.
-Backslashes need to be escaped themselves, which effectively means that two reverse solidus characters need to preceed a literal percent sign or underscore.
-In arangosh, additional escaping is required, making it four backslashes in total preceeding the to-be-escaped character.
+The pattern can consist of wildcards.
+The list of supported wildcards can be found [here](http://tldp.org/LDP/GNU-Linux-Tools-Summary/html/x11655.htm).

 {{< code lang="fql" height="120px" >}}
-"abc" LIKE "a%"              // true
+"abc" LIKE "a*"              // true
-"abc" LIKE "_bc"             // true
+"abc" LIKE "?bc"             // true
-"a_b_foo" LIKE "a\\_b\\_foo" // true
 {{</ code >}}

+The pattern matching performed by the ``LIKE`` operator is case-sensitive.

+The ``NOT LIKE`` operator has the same characteristics as the ``LIKE`` operator but with the result negated.

+{{< header size="3" >}}
-## Array comparison operators
+Array comparison operators
+{{</ header >}}
 The comparison operators also exist as array variant.
 In the array variant, the operator is prefixed with one of the keywords ``ALL``, ``ANY`` or ``NONE``.
 Using one of these keywords changes the operator behavior to execute the comparison operation for all, any, or none of its left hand argument values.
 It is therefore expected that the left hand argument of an array operator is an array.

 {{< code lang="fql" height="360px" >}}